glasskube/gitops-template/README.md

 #### 1. Use this repository as your GitOps template

-Create a GitHub repository based on this starter template.
+Create a GitHub repository based on this starter template (see the green "Use this template" button).

 #### 2. Replace the placeholder `repoURL` in your GitOps repository